Who (album)

-Who (sometimes stylised as WHO) is the twelfth studio album by the English rock band the Who, released on 6 December 2019.
+Who is the twelfth studio album by the English rock band the Who, released on 6 December 2019.
 The band's first new studio album in thirteen years, and the second overall comprising the duo of vocalist Roger Daltrey and instrumentalist Pete Townshend, it comprises ballads, rock music, electronic experimentation and "classic Who-ish" songs, according to Townshend.

-Promoted by three singles, including the lead single "Ball and Chain", WHO was a commercial success, reaching number three on the UK Albums Chart and number two on the American Billboard 200.
+Promoted by three singles, including the lead single "Ball and Chain", Who was a commercial success, reaching number three on the UK Albums Chart and number two on the American Billboard 200.
 The album was also positively received by music critics.
 The Who supported the album with their Moving On!
 Tour.

 Recording and release

 In January 2019, The Who confirmed that they were working on their first album of new material in 13 years (since their 2006 studio album Endless Wire), which would contain "dark ballads, heavy rock stuff, experimental electronica, sampled stuff and Who-ish tunes that began with a guitar that goes yanga-dang", as Townshend stated.
-As with previous Who albums, vocalist Roger Daltrey and guitarist Pete Townshend recorded their parts of Who separately.

 "Ball and Chain", released as the first single on 13 September 2019, is a re-recording of a Pete Townshend solo song called "Guantanamo", which was released on his 2015 compilation Truancy: The Very Best of Pete Townshend.
 A second song, "All This Music Must Fade" was released as a single on 3 October 2019 and a third, "I Don't Wanna Get Wise" received a release on Spotify and iTunes in November 2019.